sakshimaurya-23/WCA_UnitTestCase_Generation/README.md

 Input the following prompt into WCA:

-Generate unit test cases test_main.py for above FastAPI endpoints.
+'''Generate unit test cases test_main.py for above FastAPI endpoints.
 Use mock and fixture wherever required.
 Use all required import statements from above code.
 Use required functions from above code.
-Ensure tests are independent, database sessions are properly managed, and avoid fixture not found errors.
+Ensure tests are independent, database sessions are properly managed, and avoid fixture not found errors.'''

 This will generate the test_main.py file.